anp/rapidhash/README.md

 ```

 ### In-Memory Hashing
 Following rust's `std::hash` traits, the underlying hash function may change between minor versions, and is only suitable for in-memory hashing.
-These types are optimised for speed and minimal DoS resistance.
+These types are optimised for speed and minimal DoS resistance, available in the `rapidhash::fast` and `rapidhash::quality` flavours.

 - `RapidHasher`: A `std::hash::Hasher` compatible hasher that uses the rapidhash algorithm.
 - `RapidHashBuilder`: A `std::hash::BuildHasher` for initialising the hasher with the default seed and secrets.